gkhaburzaniya/pyscript-docs/docs/user-guide/builtins.md

     manipulation of the attribute's value could have resulted in the evaluation of arbitrary code.

-    This is why we changed to the current behaviour: just supply the name of the Python function to be evaluated, and PyScript will do this safely.
+    This is why we changed to the current behaviour: supply the name of the Python function to be evaluated, and PyScript will do this safely.